CimSefaja/TimeWeather/README.md

 ---

+## Usage

+- Type the command in chat or console to change your personal time or weather.
+- Press `/weatherui` to open the optional **in-game menu** for easier selection.
+- Changes are **saved automatically**, so your environment is restored when you reconnect.
+- Completely standalone.

+---

 ## Support

 Need help or want to chat with other users?
 Join our Discord: [Click here to join](https://discord.gg/H7DUpKpDvw)

----

-## Usage

-- Type the command in chat or console to change your personal time or weather.
-- Completely standalone.

 ---